NATIONAL BRANDIED FRUIT DAY

 Mickey Mantle – 1931

 The Hall of Famer played 18 seasons with the New York Yankees.
-He played outfield but at the plate, he was a savvy switch hitter.
+The savvy hitter also played outfield.

 Tom Petty – 1950

-The award-winning singer-songwriter led Heartbreaks and join the Traveling Wilburys before launching into a solo career.
+The award-winning singer-songwriter led Tom Petty and the Heartbreakers and joined the Traveling Wilburys before launching into a solo career.

 Julie Payette – 1963

-The former astronaut was elected to the office of Governor General of Canada in 2017.
+In 2017, the former astronaut was elected to the office of Governor-General of Canada.

 Snoop Dogg – 1971